bpucker/CoExpPhylo/README.md

 `--evalue` specifies the maximal e-value of a DIAMOND blast hit to be considered.
 The default value is 10<sup>-5</sup>.

 #### Clustering
-`--mindetect` specifies the minimal number of baits that any given gene needs to be co-expressed with.
-Depending on the number of baits, this value can be increased.
-A higher value will generally boost the specificity at the cost of sensitivity.
-The strictes possible option is setting this number to the number of baits.
-Default: 1.

 `--minseqcutoff` specifies the minimal number of sequences that must belong to a cluster to trigger the construction of a phylogenetic tree.
 Extremely small clusters are masked to avoids inflation of cluster numbers.
 Default: 10.

 `--mincoexpseqcutoff` specifies the minimal number of species with co-expressed genes that must be in the same sequence cluster (tree).
 Default: 3.